 Dr. Michael Cohen is a fellowship-trained pediatric otolaryngologist who has a special interest in caring for children with hearing loss and chronic ear disease.
-Dr. Cohen earned his medical degree from New York University School of Medicine in 2004 prior to completing his residency training in otolaryngology—head and neck surgery at Temple University School of Medicine in 2008, where he also served as the Chief Resident until 2009.
+Dr. Cohen earned his medical degree from New York University School of Medicine in 2004 prior to completing his residency training in otolaryngology—head and neck surgery at Temple University School of Medicine in 2009.
 Dr. Cohen then went to the Children’s Hospital of Pittsburgh of UPMC, where he completed a postdoctoral scholar training in 2010 and his pediatric otolaryngology fellowship in 2011.
 Dr. Cohen now serves as Director of the Multidisciplinary Pediatric Hearing Loss Clinic at Mass.
 Eye and Ear and is an Assistant Professor of Otolaryngology at Harvard Medical School.

 Dr. Cohen’s clinical focus is pediatric otology, which includes the care of children with hearing loss, pediatric cochlear implantation, and management of chronic ear disease and cholesteatoma.
 He also cares for children with a wide range of ear, nose, and throat problems such as recurrent ear infections, obstructive sleep apnea, recurrent tonsillitis, neck masses, and sinus disease.